 Dr. Hernandez has over twenty years of experience in the fields of psychology and marriage and family therapy.
 As a bilingual therapist (in Spanish and English), he has a culturally rich history and has worked largely with the Hispanic community.
 He has received the California State Graduate Fellowship, the California School of Professional Psychology Scholarship, and the Sustained Superior Accomplishment Award.

-Kevin Leach, Ph.D.
-Educator and Researcher; Professor
+L. Forrest Inslee, Ph.D.
+Associate Professor

-Ph.D., State University of New York at Stony Brook, 1985 M.A., State University of New York, 1982 M.Ed., Georgia State University, 1977 B.A., Eastern Nazarene College, 1975
+Ph.D., Northwestern University, 1992 M.A., Northwestern University, 1988 M.C.S., Regent University, 1998 B.A., Northwestern University, 1984